pchemguy/spec-kit/templates/capabilities/capabilities.md

 The Capability Model classifies capabilities by their relation to primary user intent and by whether their semantics imply interaction with conceptual system state.
 It MUST NOT classify capabilities based on interface, presentation, or implementation form.

-Each capability must be assigned exactly one Capability Model class:
+Each capability MUST be assigned exactly one Capability Model class:

 - **Core User Capability** — defines primary user intent and core state semantics.
 - **Supporting Functional Capability** — affects, governs, validates, or transforms core state and provides functionality required to make the core user capability usable, complete, or coherent.
 - **Non-Functional and Form-Factor (NFFF) Aspect** — defines user access, interaction form, environment, or experience without affecting core state.

-This classification is also foundational for downstream analysis, but its primary role is to shape decomposition itself.
+Capability Model classification is foundational for downstream analysis, but its primary role is to shape decomposition itself.

 ---